MuriWolf/clipboard-landing-page-master/README-template.md

-# Frontend Mentor - FAQ accordion card solution
+# Frontend Mentor - Clipboard landing page solution

-This is a solution to the [FAQ accordion card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).
+This is a solution to the [Clipboard landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/clipboard-landing-page-5cc9bccd6c4c91111378ecb9).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents